Copyrighted/TIL/README.md

 ### UIDS

 If you need to generate random ID's for databases in python uuid.uuid4().int is pretty useful.
-Link: https://docs.python.org/3/library/uuid.html
+[UUID Python Doc Link](https://docs.python.org/3/library/uuid.html)

 ### Markdown Editors

-Markdown editors like summernote exists and allow you to embed them in web apps.
-Link: https://summernote.org/getting-started/#compiled-css-js
+Markdown editors like [summernote](https://summernote.org/getting-started/#compiled-css-js) exists and allow you to embed them in web apps.
 Just remember to set the name in your html to whatever name you have for posts or submissions in your form.

 In my forms.py